 Home Buying Trends Among Washington Millennials

-In September 2017, the mortgage software company Ellie Mae published new findings from its Ellie Mae Millennial Tracker™.
-Among other things, the report showed that the average time to close a loan for millennial borrowers was 44 days.
+The most recent Millennial Tracker™ report from mortgage software company Ellie Mae published new findings that are noteworthy.
+Among other things, the report showed that the average time to close a loan for millennial borrowers was 43 days in May 2020, up from 40 in April.
 (But this can vary due to a number of factors.)

 Here are some other millennial home buying trends in Washington and nationwide:

-- The average mortgage rate for a 30-year loan hit a year-to-date low in July, dropping to 4.18%.
-Rates have dropped even further since then, according to the latest data from Freddie Mac.
+- The average mortgage rate for a 30-year loan hit a year-to-date low in July, dropping to 3.08%.
+Rates have been dropping all year, and have actually hit all-time lows three times in the last few weeks.

-- FICO credit scores across all loan types rose slightly in July to an average of 724.
-For millennials buying a home, the average FICO score was 748 for a conventional loan, 688 for an FHA, and 742 for the VA program.
+- FICO credit scores across all loan types rose slightly in July to an average of 742, the highest number ever recorded by the Ellie Mae Millennial Tracker history.
 (Note: These are just averages.
 It’s possible to qualify for a mortgage with a score below this level.)

 Student Loan Debt Less of an Issue?

-According to the Institute of Politics at Harvard University, 42% of millennials report that they or someone in their household has student load debt.
+According to the Institute of Politics at Harvard University, 42% of millennials report that they or someone in their household has student loan debt.

 In some cases, excessive debt can make it harder for a person to buy a home because of mortgage qualification rules.
 But we have seen some easing on this front.